livebook-dev/livebook/README.md

   * LIVEBOOK_ROOT_PATH - sets the root path to use for file selection.

-  * LIVEBOOK_BIND_IP - sets the ip address to start the web application on.
+  * LIVEBOOK_IP - sets the ip address to start the web application on.
 Must be a valid ipv4 or ipv6 address.

 <!-- Environment variables -->
 ## License